Fundamental Lemma for Rank One Spherical Varieties of Classical Types: Abstract

 \section{Abstract}

 According to the relative Langlands functoriality conjecture, an admissible morphism between the $L$-groups of spherical varieties should induce a functorial transfer of the corresponding local and global automorphic spectra.
-Via the relative trace formula approach, two basic problems are the fundamental lemma and the local transfer on the geometric side of the relative trace formulas.
-In this paper, we consider the rank-one spherical variety case, where the admissible morphism between the $L$-groups is the identity morphism, in which case, Y. Sakellaridis has already established the local transfer (\cite{Sak21}).
-We formulate the statement of the fundamental lemma for the general rank-one spherical variety case and prove the fundamental lemma for the rank-one spherical varieties of classical types.
+Via the relative trace formula approach, two basic problems are the local transfer and the fundamental lemma on the geometric side of the relative trace formulae.
+In this paper, we consider the rank one spherical variety case, where the admissible morphism between the $L$-groups is the identity morphism, in which case, Y. Sakellaridis has already established the local transfer (\cite{Sak21}).
+We formulate the statement of the fundamental lemma for the general rank one spherical variety case and prove the fundamental lemma for the rank one spherical varieties of classical types.